x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-4-4-7-in-exchange-online.md

 - The server won't accept delivery of the message.

-- A network problem is causing message delivery to time-out.
+- A network problem is causing message delivery to time out.

 ## Details for error code 5.1.0